rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 as you can check we're using the [ignoreDifferences](https://argo-cd.readthedocs.io/en/stable/user-guide/diffing/#application-level-configuration) pattern in this case, to ensure that ArgoCD ignores differences within some CRD of Kyverno such as ClusterPolicy or Policy.

 For what reason?
-If we don't do that, we will have OutOfSync this object in our ArgoCD Application, because it's synched and managed by the Kyverno controller that changes dynamically the CR and it's content shows differences with the Git server manifest, showing this OutOfSync.
+If we don't do that, this object will be OutOfSync in our ArgoCD Application, because it is synced and managed by the Kyverno controller that dynamically changes the CR and its content shows differences with the Git server manifest, causing this OutOfSync.

-* Let's apply the Tetkon Tasks and Pipelines, and our Kyverno ClusterPolicy too:
+* Let's apply the Tekton Tasks and Pipelines, and our Kyverno ClusterPolicy too:

 ```sh
 kubectl apply -f argocd/kyverno-app.yaml